ABC Guide to Travel Health - Vaccines, Vaccinations

 Chickenpox

-Chickenpox (also known as varicella) is a highly contagious viral infection caused by the varicella zoster virus.7 While usually a mild illness in young healthy children, it is more severe in adults and can be fatal in immunocompromised people of any age.7 There are about 240,000 cases, 1,500 hospitalisations and 7 deaths every year from varicella in Australia.7
+Chickenpox (also known as varicella) is a highly contagious viral infection caused by the varicella zoster virus.7 While usually a mild illness in young healthy children, it is more severe in adults and can be fatal in immunocompromised people of any age.7 Prior to the introduction of a vaccination program there were about 240,000 cases, 1,500 hospitalisations and 7 deaths every year from varicella in Australia.7

 Transmission8